Aston Martin DBS (2007)

-The Aston Martin DBS is a high-performance grand tourer based on the DB9 and manufactured by the British luxury automobile manufacturer Aston Martin.
+The Aston Martin DBS is a grand tourer based on the DB9 and manufactured by the British luxury automobile manufacturer Aston Martin.

 Aston Martin has used the DBS name once before on their 1967–72 grand tourer coupé.
 The modern car replaced the 2004 Vanquish S as the flagship of the marque.
 The DBS ended production in 2012 and was succeeded by the second-generation of the Vanquish.

 Models

-DBS (2008–2012)
+DBS (2007–2012)

-The DBS was officially unveiled at the 2007 Pebble Beach Concours d'Elegance on 16 August 2007, which featured a brand new exterior colour (graphite grey with a blue tint) which has been dubbed "Lightning Silver", followed by 2007 Frankfurt motor show.
+The DBS was officially unveiled at the 2007 Pebble Beach Concours d'Elegance on 16 August 2007, which featured a brand new exterior colour (graphite grey with a blue tint) which has been dubbed "Lightning Silver".

 Deliveries of the DBS began in the first quarter of 2008.

 DBS Volante (2009–2012)

-The convertible version of the DBS called the DBS Volante was unveiled at the 2009 Geneva Motor Show on 3 March 2009, followed by the 2009 Concours d'Elegance.
+The convertible version of the DBS called the DBS Volante was unveiled at the 2009 Geneva Motor Show on 3 March 2009.

 The DBS Volante includes a motorized retractable fabric roof controlled by a button in the centre console and can fold into the compartment located behind the seats in 14 seconds after the press of the button.
 The roof can be opened or closed while at speeds up to 48 kph.
 Apart from the roof, changes include a new wheel design available for both the coupé and volante versions and a 2+2 seating configuration also available for both versions.
 Other features include rear-mounted six-speed manual or optional six-speed ‘Touchtronic 2’ automatic gearbox, Bang & Olufsen BeoSound in-car entertainment system with 13 speakers.
 With a kerb weight of 1810 kg, the Volante is heavier than the coupe due to chassis stiffening modifications.
 The Volante accelerates from 0 to 62 mi/h in 4.3 seconds and has a maximum speed of 191 mi/h.

 Deliveries of the DBS Volante began in the third quarter of 2009.